pbenavido/chemsong/README.md

 ### V0.2
 - **Genetic processing** Chemsong becomes Genesong, parse ACTG and map the sequence onto notes.
 Likely 2 nucleotide snippets will be used for more complete octave coverage.
-- **Scale Selection** Ability to select what scale is played (currently Am) from a dropdown menu
+- **Scale selection** Ability to select what scale is played (currently Am) from a dropdown menu
-- **Random chemical reaction** Ability to generate a random chemical reaction if you don't want to have to type something out
+- **Random chemical reactions** Ability to generate a random chemical reaction if you don't want to have to type something out

 ### V1.0
 - **Object-Oriented Approach**: Future updates will introduce object-oriented programming (OOP) to manage each reaction step, incorporating methods for playing audio, verifying SMILES notation, and rendering images efficiently.